ClickHouse/clickhouse-rs/README.md

 ### Supported Rust Versions

-The current MSRV (minimum supported Rust version) is **1.79**.
+The current MSRV (minimum supported Rust version) is **1.79.0** (for the upcoming release).
 The MSRV history for past minor releases can be found below:

- * 0.13.3 - Rust 1.79 (current)
+ * 0.13.3 - Rust 1.73.0
  * 0.13.2 - Rust 1.73
  * 0.13.0 - Rust 1.70
  * 0.12.0 - Rust 1.67